 Used to treat numerous skin problems including scarring, acne, sun damage and ageing skin (skin laxity and uneven skin pigmentation).
-Unlike lasers, its highly effective and safe for nearly ANY and ALL types of skin, from Fitzpatrick scale 1 through 6.
+Unlike lasers, its highly effective and is typically well-tolerated and suitable for nearly ANY and ALL types of skin, from Fitzpatrick scale 1 through 6.

 How Skin Needling with SkinPen or Dermapen works

 If you have ever researched skin treatments, you’ll know that most of the medical or clinical grade treatments (as contrasted to feel-good spa treatments and limited facial peels) work by allowing for micro-damage – controlled trauma – to the skin, which then encourages new cellular turnover of healthier, stronger and firmer looking skin.
 Because of the skin renewal cycle where older, dead skin cells flake off as newer skin cells work their way up to the visible layer of your skin, the effects of these treatments are typically seen over the weeks and months AFTER your treatment, although you’ll tend to see some results immediately.

 Controlled Trauma to the Skin – Small and Precise is Best when it comes to needling the facial skin